riggs9162/helix/docs/manual/creating-classes.md

-# Creating a Class
+# Creating Classes

 Classes in Helix define specific roles or categories for players within a faction.
-For example, you might have classes like "Citizen" or "Combine Soldier" within a faction.
+For example, you might have classes like "Citizen" or "Overwatch Soldier" within a faction.
 This guide will walk you through the process of creating a new class for your Helix schema.

 ## Understanding Classes in Helix